cubait/cuba-component-forgot-password/README.md

 - The extended `allowAnonymous` attribute in _rest-services.xml_ file has been removed.
 Please use the `anonymousAllowed` standard attribute introduced in CUBA 6.10 instead.
   Remember to change the attribute `xmlns="http://schemas.haulmont.com/cuba/rest-services-v2-ext.xsd"` in your _rest-services.xml_ to the standard `xmlns="http://schemas.haulmont.com/cuba/rest-services-v2.xsd"` one.

+**3.0.0**
+- Some code changes required for CUBA 7 compatibility, that are backwards incompatible.

 ## Supported DBMS engines